-The Antimalware Service Executable process is of crucial importance in the Windows Defender Service that goes integrated with Windows 10.
-Nevertheless, it’s additionally known for consuming excessive CPU processing power, and can even essentially slow down your PC’s performance, resulting in your inability to enjoy its use anymore.
+The Antimalware Service Executable process is of crucial importance in the Windows Defender Service that goes integrated with Windows 10 and Windows 11.
+Nevertheless, it’s additionally known for consuming excessive CPU processing power and can even essentially slow down your PC’s performance, resulting in your inability to enjoy its use anymore.

-In case you’re a Windows Defender customer and have seen high CPU usage for quite a long duration of time, you’ll be glad to find out that the problem can easily be fixed.
+If you’re a Windows Defender customer and have seen high CPU usage for quite a long time, you’ll be glad to find out that You can easily fix the problem.

-In this tutorial, we’ve reviewed a few easy-to-follow recommendations you can refer to in order to avoid Antimalware Service Executable from eating your system’s resources and maintain your machine operating in a smooth manner.
+In this tutorial, we’ve reviewed a few easy-to-follow recommendations you can refer to avoid Antimalware Service Executable from eating your system’s resources and maintaining your machine operating smoothly.